Revenue System Strategy

 Conversion is where alignment is tested.

-If positioning, demand, and pipeline are working, conversion becomes predictable.
+If positioning, demand, and pipeline are working, conversion becomes more predictable.

-If they’re not, conversion becomes inconsistent, and sales gets blamed.
+If they are not, conversion becomes inconsistent, and sales gets blamed.

 But sales operates at the end of the system, not the beginning.